 - Builds Credibility

 Investors hear “trust me” all day.
 Financial metrics are your receipts.
-Showing a CAC payback of 6 months instead of 12 tells them you’ve done your homework—and you’re not throwing money at a black hole. - Reveals the Health of Your Engine
+A Customer Acquisition Cost (CAC) payback of 6 months instead of 12 shows you’ve done your homework.
+It signals you aren’t wasting money. - Reveals the Health of Your Engine

 A soaring revenue curve might look great, but if churn is 10% monthly, you’re scooping water with a colander.
 Metrics like LTV and gross margin show whether you’re scaling sustainably—or if you’re on a crash course with Reality. - Guides Strategic Decisions